wtrep/shopify-backend-challenge-image/README.md

 For a detailed documentation on how to query the API, please visit the [SwaggerHup API Page](https://app.swaggerhub.com/apis-docs/wtrep/shopify-images-repo/1.0.0).

 ## Details about the microservice
+### File structure
+The main logic of the microservice can be found in the image package.
+The common package is shared between this microservice and the [auth microservice](https://github.com/wtrep/shopify-backend-challenge-auth).

 ### Authentification
 This microservice rely on the [Shopify Backend Challenge Image Microservice](https://github.com/wtrep/shopify-backend-challenge-auth) to authenticate users and to provide JWT to users.
 Since the signing key is shared as Kubernetes Secret between the two microservices, the Image Microservice can authenticate users without